This guide provides helpful information about the Surface Warfare Officer’s salary in the United States Navy during Fiscal Year 2025.

 First-Look Screeners

-SWOs with six years of commissioned service will receive three $25,000 payments and two $15,000 payments.
+SWOs at six years of commissioned service get:

-Important: Total compensation will be reduced if the Department Head Retention Bonus (DHRB) contract is not signed prior to specified years of commissioned service, which varies depending on whether the SWO is a first, second, or third-look screener.
+Important: Missing the Department Head Retention Bonus (DHRB) contract deadline means less total compensation.
+The deadline depends on whether the SWO is a first, second, or third-look screener.

 SWO Lieutenant Commander Retention Bonus